-- 9.1 TL is to be able to provide evidence, e.g. through records, check lists, inspection and test records, etc. that its surveyors have complied with the requirements of the newbuilding survey planning and duly participated in the relevant activities shown in the shipbuilder's examination and test plans. - 9.2 In addition, TL is to maintain records of deficiencies found during the patrolling activities required in Table 1 and described in paragraph 2.3.1.
+9.1 The classification society is to be able to provide evidence, e.g. through records, check lists, inspection and test records, etc. that its surveyors have complied with the requirements of the newbuilding survey planning and duly participated in the relevant activities shown in the shipbuilder's examination and test plans.

+9.2 In addition, the classification society is to maintain records of deficiencies found during the patrolling activities required in Table 1 and described in paragraph 2.3.1.
 Records shall include the date when deficiency was found, description of the deficiency and the date the deficiency was cleared.